caestradaa/real_estate_daproj/README.md

-# Project: Analysis of the Real Estate Market in the city of Barranquilla, Col (building)
+# Project: Real Estate Market Analysis in the city of Barranquilla, Col (building)
 *Exploratory data analysis project of the real estate market in the city of Barranquilla, Colombia.
 2021.

 ## Overview